Floods, Landslides Hit Central Japan Months After Major Quake - UrduPoint

 A message blared from the city's loudspeaker disaster prevention system warning residents that the rain could flood the sewer system and dirty water could rise up.

-Hideaki Sato, 74, stood on a bridge holding a blue umbrella, anxiously looking at the swollen water of a small canal.
+Hideaki Sato, 74, stood on a bridge holding a blue umbrella, anxiously looking at the swollen water in a small canal.

 "My house was flattened completely in the quake," he told AFP.